Occupational Health & Safety

 • Biological (bacteria, viruses, dust, moulds)

-• Physical Agents (electrical currents, heat, light, noise, radiation)
+• Physical Agents (cold, heat, light, noise, radiation).

 What is a dangerous occurrence?